 The service status portal provides a two-dimensional matrix view of active events mapped to a given service and geography.
 To help clarify which specific aspects of the service are affected, we communicate impact of each of these services by geographic region in the service matrix.

 More information on active events are found in the form of an "event log" that's displayed on the top of the service health matrix.
 Each log will have additional associated information in the form of the impacted service and geography as well as the duration of a specific event.
 You can click through the provided hyperlink to navigate into the event log, which provides detailed information on the event being investigated.

 The Status history section provides a view into current active events as well as past events.
 You can also filter the logs to adjust the scope of your search into past events.
 In addition, you can use the REST API build automated alerting solutions to help you stay on top of events with Azure DevOps services.

 You can use the RSS feed to subscribe and receive information in your feed reader.

 Using REST APIs

-For users who are looking to build an automated solution to monitor the infrastructure incidents, we will provide REST APIs to retrieve the current health status of each of the Azure DevOps services.
-Please stay tuned for more information.
+For users who are looking to build an automated solution to monitor the infrastructure incidents, we provide REST APIs to retrieve the current health status of each of the Azure DevOps services.

-If you're experiencing an issue with Azure DevOps and see a corresponding event communicated on service health portal, you can be assured that we are working to restore normal operations of the service and you don't need to take any further action to notify us.
-However, if you do not see your issue reported on the Azure DevOps service health page, please refer to the resources available on Azure DevOps support page.
+If you're experiencing an issue with Azure DevOps and see a corresponding event communicated on the service health portal,be assured that we're working to restore normal operations of the service.
+You don't need to take any further action to notify us.
+However, if you don't see your issue reported on the Azure DevOps service health page, refer to the resources available on Azure DevOps support page.
 That page has resources to report bugs, interact with a friendly support bot, and contact our support team for additional assistance.